CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ Latest News from CodeMaster7000 and NetFruit Technologies ⚡

 - IMPORTANT: Donut Emulator 2.0 and PytoolSuite 3.0 are getting delayed until February 2023.
-This is due to more features being added, hence a more substantial release! n place of their autumn releases, they will get improvements on their current versions.
+This is due to more features being added, hence a more substantial release!
+In place of their autumn releases, they will get improvements on their current versions.

 - InvenMania (an inventory-based fantasy game) is under development!
-[ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16), [ShashCode2348](github.com/ShashCode2348) and I will be contributing to this.
+[ATSqueak](https://github.com/ATSqueak), [SmashedFrenzy16](https://github.com/SmashedFrenzy16), [ShashCode2348](https://github.com/ShashCode2348) and I will be contributing to this.
 Please visit [InvenMania](https://github.com/NetFruit-Technologies/InvenMania) to watch the game being developed in phases.
-We hope to impress you all!

 - Thank you all so much for helping me reach 150 Github followers!
 I hope we can get to 200, 500 or even 1000 in the future!